Projects and Publications

 Rivalries and American National Security

-Forthcoming in The Oxford Handbook of U.S. National Security: "International Rivalries and National Security" with Brandon Valeriano (Marine Corps University).
+In The Oxford Handbook of U.S. National Security: "International Rivalries and National Security" with Brandon Valeriano (Marine Corps University).

 Power Shifts, System Leadership, Rivalry & War

-Forthcoming in The Oxford Encyclopedia of Empirical International Relations Theory: "Power Transition Theory and the Essence of Revisionism."
+In The Oxford Encyclopedia of Empirical International Relations Theory: "Power Transition Theory and the Essence of Revisionism."
 Essay discusses power transition theory (PTT) and Graham Allison’s Thucydides Trap Project (TTP) in tandem, with two complementary aims in mind: to highlight theoretical and empirical contributions of the PTT research program, and to provide critical perspective on the TTP.